 And considering how important team spirit and tactics are in so many different sports, it seems quite logical that good communication is crucial to sporting success.
 It’s no wonder, then, that sportsmen and women have found group phone calls so useful.

 Of course, people you want to be sure you can get in touch with are loved ones.
 And conference calls are a great way to do this!
 They help people balance work and life better, and by allowing them to work remotely, to spend more time with the people who matter most.
 This becomes especially crucial at busy times, like perhaps summer holidays and festive periods, when your personal, familial and professional commitments might conflict more than ever.
 In fact, teleconferences have done even more to ensure the festive spirit remains alive and well for all, even children who have had to spend the season in hospital.

 But they’re also just a handy, simple way to be able to chat with multiple friends or family at once.
 Thanks to group phone calls, you can stay in touch with loved ones all year round, even if you live in different corners of the world.

 Even within this brief overview, it’s pretty clear there are almost innumerable uses for conference calls.
-If for just one day you thought about how many conversations you had, or would have liked to have, with multiple people, you’ll see how frequently you could be making group phone calls.
+In just one day, how many conversations do you have with multiple people?
+How many more would you like to have had?
+Tot it up, and you’ll see how frequently you could be making group phone calls.
 And by using a genuinely free conference call provider like WHYPAY?, this could be a reality without costing you a penny!